Robust and cost-effective quantum network using Kramers-Kronig receiver: DD CV-QKD

 \subsection{Scheme}

-The DD CV-QKD scheme is primarily founded upon the Kramers-Kronig relation of the signal.
-Consequently, the phase information of the original complex signal can be derived from the intensity information obtained through direct detection, thereby enabling the recovery of the original complex signal.
-For the signal to satisfy the Kramers-Kronig relation, it is required to be a minimum-phase signal, and the number of windings of the signal's time trajectory in the complex plane is zero, i.e., the trajectory does not encircle the origin \cite{mecozzi2016kramers}.
-For further details on the specific procedure of constructing a minimum-phase signal and the application of the Kramers-Kronig relation, please refer to the \textbf{supplementary note 1}.
-The following steps constitute the DD CV-QKD scheme.
+The DD CV-QKD scheme is founded on the Kramers-Kronig relation, which allows the phase of a complex signal to be uniquely derived from its intensity envelope, provided the signal is minimum-phase.
+The minimum-phase condition requires that the signal's trajectory in the complex plane does not encircle the origin \cite{mecozzi2016kramers}.
+Detailed procedures for constructing the minimum-phase signal and applying the KK relation are provided in \textbf{supplementary note 1}.
+The protocol proceeds as follows: